-January 14, 2016

 Preliminary version.
 Do not quote, do not disseminate

+This version: January 14, 2016

 Abstract

 The relationship between farm production diversity at the plot level and diversity of household consumption and caloric intake are econometrically estimated.
 Our results confirm previous findings that an increase in production diversity increases consumption diversity and thereby, presumably, household nutritional levels.
 In addition, we find a positive relationship between diversity of farm production and caloric intake.
 Three waves of the World Bank LSMS-ISA database for Uganda were used to create a panel data set.
 Both fixed effects and limited dependent variable panel models, including time, were estimated.
 Results indicate that households that produce a greater diversity of crops, have higher food expenditures, have larger farms, and consume more from their own production have higher consumption diversity and caloric intake.
 Policy implications are that strategies aimed at increasing household production diversity may have positive effects on household nutritional levels and caloric intake.